-Thief River Falls is the birthplace of snowmobiling and known for its hunting opportunities.
+Thief River Falls is known for its hunting opportunities and has over 2 million acres of public hunting land.
+We are also the home of Arctic Cat and birthplace of snowmobiling.
 Pick your pastime and join us in Thief River Falls!
 Information on all of these attractions can be found here or at the Thief River Falls Travel Information Center: 102 Main Ave.
 North.

 Thief River Falls has access to more than 500 miles of groomed trails that interconnect to over 1,500 miles of trails in northwest Minnesota.
 Thief River Falls is a snowmobile hub for northwest Minnesota with five different trails leading out of the city.
 Snowmobilers can choose from countless daily loop rides ranging from 50-200 miles.
 Snowmobiling was born in this part of Minnesota and the many food and fuel stops along the trails welcome all riders, whatever their brand.
 Click here for a TRF Snowmobile Trail Map or click here for a NW MN Regional Snowmobile Trail Map.